 Flaky was sitting on her couch, waiting for Flippy to arrive.
 She was worried that she would keep Cuddles and Giggles waiting.
 They wouldn't mind, of course, but Flaky was a very punctual girl.

 Maybe Flippy had flipped out?
 Flaky thought.
-It as a very real possibility.
+It was a very real possibility.
 Flippy several times had already stood up Flaky because he turned evil.
 Several times, she had caught Flippy on his rampages.
 Instead of running away, she simply hid and followed the bear until he became normal, and approached him.
 The bear would become apologetic to the porcupine, but Flaky would just brush it off.
 Several times, instead of starting a seven or eight, they'd start at ten or eleven, and would end their date on the wee hours of the morning.

 And no amount of Evil could stand in her way.
-When Flippy and Flaky started dating, she apparently did not know how to deal with the fact that her life is in mortal danger every time she was with Flippy, but she adapted.
+When Flippy and Flaky started dating, she apparently did not know how to deal with the fact that her life was in mortal danger every time she was with Flippy, but she adapted.
 After all, Evil Flippy managed to emerge on only half their dates, and since Flippy's mental battle, only about a quarter.
 She had one great relief—ever since getting together with the veteran, Evil Flippy was somehow convinced by the good Flippy to refrain from killing her.
 But it was her only relief.
-Every time he emerged, he would leaver her where she was cowering while he did his deadly work to the others around them.
+Every time he emerged, he would leave her where she was cowering while he did his deadly work to the others around them.

 She decided to call Giggles using her cell phone and inform her that they might be late.
 "Giggles, I'm sorry, but we might be late."